S I L K

 threads, thus the weaving of this pallu is very complicated.

-in Andhra Pradesh, and Kolegaland Molkalmoru in Mysore, are also famous
+and Dharmeswaram in Andhra Pradesh, and Kolegaland Molkalmoru in Mysore, are

-contrasting color combinations resulting in harmonious blends are the common
+with contrasting color combinations resulting in harmonious blends are the

-for temples.
-Molkamoru has its own distinctive tradition of simple ikkat weave
+weddings and for temples.
+Molkamoru has its own distinctive tradition of simple

-which is always in white and is combined with a rich silk or gold border
+ikkat weave which is always in white and is combined with a rich silk or gold

-developed in the Murshidabad district of Bengal.
-It is perhaps the only form of
+thread was developed in the Murshidabad district of Bengal.
+It is perhaps the

-weaving where the patterns are based on miniature paintings.
-The Surat tanchoi,
+only form of weaving where the patterns are based on miniature paintings.
+The

-is based on the technique used in Chinese brocades in which the extra weft
+Surat tanchoi, is based on the technique used in Chinese brocades in which the

-floats are absorbed into the fabric itself.
-Gujarat was an important brocade
+extra weft floats are absorbed into the fabric itself.
+Gujarat was an important

-centre with a distinctive style of its own.
-Yeola and Paithan in Maharashtra,
+brocade centre with a distinctive style of its own.
+Yeola and Paithan in

-and Gadwal, Wanaparti and Armoor in Andhra Pradesh were important centers which
+Maharashtra, and Gadwal, Wanaparti and Armoor in Andhra Pradesh were important

-combined Paithani pallus with their silk Sarees.
-The weaving of the paithani
+centers which combined Paithani pallus with their silk Sarees.
+The weaving of

-pallu is quite complicated.
-The pallu carries a four-sided border in tapestry
+the paithani pallu is quite complicated.
+The pallu carries a four-sided border